Maze Prison escape: 1983 escape

 At nearly 4:00 pm the lorry drove towards the main gate of the prison, where the prisoners intended to take over the gatehouse.
 Ten prisoners dressed in guards' uniforms and armed with guns and chisels dismounted from the lorry and entered the gatehouse, where they took the officers hostage.
 At 4:05 pm the officers began to resist, and an officer pressed an alarm button.
-When other staff responded via an intercom, a senior officer said while being held at gunpoint that the alarm had been triggered accidentally.
+When other staff responded via an intercom, a senior officer said, while being held at gunpoint, that the alarm had been triggered accidentally.
 By this time the prisoners were struggling to maintain control in the gatehouse due to the number of hostages.
 Officers arriving for work were entering the gatehouse from outside the prison, and each was ordered at gunpoint to join the other hostages.
 Officer James Ferris ran from the gatehouse towards the pedestrian gate attempting to raise the alarm, pursued by Dermot Finucane.
 Ferris had already been stabbed three times in the chest, and before he could raise the alarm he collapsed.

 Finucane continued to the pedestrian gate where he stabbed the officer controlling the gate, and two officers who had just entered the prison.
 This incident was seen by a soldier on duty in a watch tower, who reported to the British Army operations room that he had seen prison officers fighting.
 The operations room telephoned the prison's Emergency Control Room (ECR), which replied that everything was all right and that an alarm had been accidentally triggered earlier.
-At 4:12 pm the alarm was raised when an officer in the gatehouse pushed the prisoner holding him hostage out of the room and telephoned the ECR.
-However, this was not done soon enough to prevent the escape.
+At 4:12 pm the alarm was raised when an officer in the gatehouse pushed the prisoner holding him hostage out of the room and telephoned the ECR, too late to prevent the escape.
 After several attempts the prisoners had opened the main gate, and were waiting for the prisoners still in the gatehouse to rejoin them in the lorry.
 At this time two prison officers blocked the exit with their cars, forcing the prisoners to abandon the lorry and make their way to the outer fence which was 25 yards away.